 Aside from the many produce and snack carts found on nearly every street corner, a few other actual markets in Oaxaca Centro come to mind.
 Mercado Sánchez Pascuas on Calle Porfirio Diaz, the Organic Harvest Market – popular with expats – north of Santo Domingo Church on Calle Macedonio Alcalá, and Mercado las Flores, found east on highway 190 near Jacarandas.
-All that being said, if you only visit one market during your time in Oaxaca, make it the Sunday market in Tlacolula.
+All that being said, if you only visit one market during your time in Oaxaca, get to Tlacolula on Sunday for one of the best markets in the region.

 TlacolulaRoughly 30km east of Oaxaca, the town of Tlacolula holds one of the most impressive outdoor markets we’ve ever been to; not only in terms of size, but also the incredible selection of goods for sale.
 Many locals from surrounding villages and tribal communities venture into the city each week to display their product, whether that being hand woven clothing to locally grown produce.
 Some sell a variety of fruits and vegetables, others specialize.
 One woman sold nothing but garlic, another man pushed a wheel barrow full of honeycombs and freshly extracted honey.
 Occasionally you’ll see a stall selling used tools and hardware, sometimes live poultry, or even week-old puppies from a fresh litter.
 Every five or six stalls of goods for sale, will be a food cart or small impromptu restaurant set up on the street, all looking and smelling amazing, but when the time comes to eat at the Tlacolula market.
 Go indoors.